CarlKCarlK/range-set-blaze/docs/bench.md

 ![union_two_sets](criterion/v5/union_two_sets/report/lines.svg "union_two_sets")

-## Benchmark #7a: 'every_op_blaze': Compare `RangeSetBlaze`'s set operations to each other on clumpy data
+## Benchmark #7a: 'every_op_blaze': Compare `RangeSetBlaze`'s set operations to each other (and to `rangemap`) on clumpy data

 * **Measure**: set operation speed
-* **Candidates**: union, intersection, difference, symmetric_difference, complement
+* **Candidates**: union, intersection, difference, symmetric_difference, complement (all `RangeSetBlaze`); union, intersection (also `rangemap`, which is the only other candidate crate here that offers any set-operation algebra — see the [Benchmark Selection Criteria](#benchmark-selection-criteria) above)
 * **Vary**: number of ranges in the set, from 1 to about 50K.
 * **Details**: We create two clump iterators, each with the desired number of clumps and a coverage of 0.5.
 Their span is 0..=99_999_999.
 We, next, turn these two iterators into two sets.
 Finally, we measure the time it takes to operate on the two sets.
+For `rangemap`, the same two `RangeSetBlaze` sets are converted (once, outside the timed portion) into `rangemap::RangeInclusiveSet`, and `union`/`intersection` are measured via `&a | &b` / `&a & &b`.

 ### 'every_op_blaze' `RangeSetBlaze` Results and Conclusion

-Complement (which works on just once set) is twice as fast as union, intersection, and difference.
-Symmetric difference is 1.7 times slower.
+Complement (which works on just one set) is 4 to 5 times as fast as union, intersection, and difference.
+Symmetric difference is about 1.6 to 1.7 times slower than union/intersection/difference.

+`rangemap`'s `union`/`intersection` are competitive with (even very slightly faster than) `RangeSetBlaze`'s at the smallest sizes tested (1 to 5 ranges per set), but `RangeSetBlaze` pulls steadily ahead as the sets grow, ending up roughly 4 times faster than `rangemap` at the largest size tested (about 50K ranges per set), for both union and intersection.

 ![every_op_blaze](criterion/v5/every_op_blaze/report/lines.svg "every_op_blaze")

-## Benchmark #7b: 'every_op_roaring': Compare `Roaring`'s set operations to each other on clumpy data
+## Benchmark #7b: 'every_op_roaring': Compare `Roaring`'s set operations to each other (and to `rangemap`) on clumpy data

-* *Set up same as in #7a*
+* *Set up same as in #7a, plus `rangemap` union/intersection compared against `Roaring`'s (see #7a for how the `rangemap` sets are built)*

 ### 'every_op_roaring' `Roaring` Results and Conclusion

-Intersection is much faster than union.
-Complement is slowest because it is not defined by `Roaring` but can be defined by the user as `Universe - a_set`.
+Intersection is faster than union at small clump counts (up to about 4× faster), but the gap narrows steadily and nearly disappears by the largest clump count tested.
+Complement's relative speed varies with clump count — it is sometimes the *fastest* operation at small clump counts, but becomes the slowest by the largest clump count tested, consistent with it not being a native `Roaring` operation (it is defined by the user as `Universe - a_set`).

+The `rangemap` comparison produced the most dramatic result in this whole document: at small clump counts, `rangemap`'s `union`/`intersection` are *four to five orders of magnitude* faster than `Roaring`'s (e.g. at 1 range per set, `rangemap` union takes ~32 ns versus `Roaring`'s ~4.5 ms).
+This is because `Roaring`'s bitmap-oriented representation carries meaningful fixed overhead per operation regardless of how little data is in the set, while `rangemap`'s tree of ranges has essentially none for tiny inputs. `rangemap` stays faster than `Roaring` up through several thousand ranges per set, but the two cross over somewhere between about 5,000 and 50,000 ranges per set — by the largest size tested (about 50K ranges), `Roaring` is roughly 4 times faster than `rangemap` for both operations.
+In short: for small-to-medium range counts, `rangemap` beats `Roaring` on union/intersection by a huge margin; `Roaring` only wins once the sets get large.

 ![every_op_roaring](criterion/v5/every_op_roaring/report/lines.svg "every_op_roaring")